-For example, if you realize that your organization is relying heavily on one or two suppliers, consider diversifying or creating a list of backup vendors.
-You should also earmark resources that you will need in likely crisis scenarios, train personnel to carry out the plan, and implement software that will enable communication in the midst of a crisis.
-Your organization must be able to maintain communication with all stakeholders before, during, and following a crisis, and an emergency mass notification system is often the best solution.
+For example, if you realize your organization is relying heavily on one or two suppliers, consider diversifying or creating a list of backup vendors.
+You should also earmark the resources you’ll need in likely crisis scenarios, train personnel to carry out the plan and implement software to enable communication in the midst of a crisis.
+Your organization must be able to maintain communication with all stakeholders before, during and following a crisis.
+An emergency mass notification system is often the best solution.

-When creating a disaster response plan, you will likely take the following general steps:
+When creating a disaster response plan, you’ll likely take the following general steps:

-When preparing your disaster recovery plan, key proactive steps include conducting a business impact analysis and figuring out how you will restore data, critical applications, and business operations after you’ve been hit with a disaster or emergency.
+When preparing your disaster recovery plan, key proactive steps include conducting a business impact analysis and figuring out how you’ll restore data, critical applications and business operations after you’ve been hit with a disaster or emergency.

 Once you’ve created business continuity and disaster recovery plans, the actions taken to implement each plan will differ.